So You Want To Write a Book?

 So perhaps there may be something to the approach that could be worth sharing.

-I certainly don’t consider myself an expert on publishing, however, over the past few years I have been approached by dozens of aspiring authors asking me about the process I used on my own books, and often to review their manuscripts, or at the least, to review their books in hope of receiving an endorsement.
+I certainly don’t consider myself an expert on publishing, however, over the past several years I have been approached by dozens of aspiring authors asking me about the process I used on my own books, and often to review their manuscripts, or at the least, to review their books in hope of receiving an endorsement.

 Publishing a book is a huge project, much harder and much more time consuming than most people think.
 I have real respect for anyone that gets to the point of a complete rough draft of a manuscript.